-There’s no one road map to take when you’re on the path to separation but having real conversations inside of compassion and responsibility will help you in “how to be” when taking next steps if divorce is something you both feel is necessary.
+There’s no one road map to take when you’re on the path to separation, but having real conversations inside of compassion and responsibility will help you in “how to be” when taking the next steps if divorce is something you both feel is necessary.

 How to know if divorce is for you?

-The days of marriage is for life are long gone and we are no longer a generation of “until death do us part” believers.
-With the divorce rates in the UK at 42% and in the US almost 50% it really does prove that marriage is no longer for life and if we get fed up, we leave.
+The days of marriage are for life are long gone, and we are no longer a generation of “until death do us part” believers.
+With the divorce rates in the UK at 42% and in the US almost 50%, it really does prove that marriage is no longer for life, and if we get fed up, we leave.

 It’s not surprising the wheels fall off somewhere down the line.